 Stalking is a criminal offense in Texas that is defined under Penal Code 42.072.
-Stalking occurs when a person on more than one occasion and pursuant to the same course of conduct does things that he reasonably believes will put the victim in fear of damage to their property, bodily injury, or death.
+Stalking occurs when a person, on more than one occasion and pursuant to the same course of conduct, does things that he or she reasonably believes will put the victim in fear of damage to their property, bodily injury, or death.
 This is generally a third degree offense, unlike the similar charge of harassment which is generally a misdemeanor.

 The nature-oriented definition of knowingly is as follows: A person acts knowingly, or with knowledge, with respect to the nature of his conduct or to circumstances surrounding his conduct when he is aware of the nature of his conduct or that the circumstances exist.

 (a) A person commits an offense if the person, on more than one occasion and pursuant to the same scheme or course of conduct that is directed specifically at another person, knowingly engages in conduct that: